Lenghub1/weather-leng/README.md

 ## Demo

-You can checkout a live demo if the Weather App here: [Demo Link](https://weather-tourleng.vercel.app/)
+You can check a live demo of the Weather App here: [Demo Link](https://weather-tourleng.vercel.app/)

 ## Features

-- `Weather Current location`
+- `Weather Current location
 - `Search dropdown`
-- `Weather forecest`(display next 4days of weather data)
+- `Weather forecasts(display next 4days of weather data)
 - `Icon by condition`(display different icon by condition of weather )
 - `Background by condition`
 - `AnimateNumber display`